Gabrieliam42/Documentation_Crawler/README.md

 There is a requirements.txt available.

-Also this script requires Playwright for Python along with Chromium to be installed.
+Note: This script also requires Playwright for Python along with Chromium to be installed.

 ## Installing Playright and Chromium: